tscizzle/self-caller/README.md

 myParameters.set('Url', 'https://demo.twilio.com/welcome/voice/');
 ```

-If you remember from when we made the test phone call from Twilio's website, these are the same parameters we had to fill in then.
+If you remember from when we made the test phone call from Twilio's website, these are the same parameters we had to fill in then ("To", "From", "Url").

-One last thing before writing our `fetch` call: "Authorization".
+One last thing before writing our `fetch` call, is Authorization.

 If this part seems a little weird, that's ok.
 Just know it's kind of like "logging in" in order to make a request.